Oleksii Arestovych: Early life

 Oleksii Arestovych was born in Dedoplistsqaro, Georgia.
 He is the third child of Nikolai Arestovich, a Belarusian Pole and Tamara Arestovich, a Russian from Voronezh Oblast.
 After graduating from school No. 178 in Kyiv, Arestovych entered the Faculty of Biology at Taras Shevchenko National University of Kyiv in 1992.
 In 1993, Arestovych began to perform in the modern Kyiv studio Black Square Theater.

+In 1998, he graduated from the Odessa Institute of Ground Forces with a major in English military trnslation.
+In 1999-2005 Arestovich served in Ukrainian Ministry of Defense.
+He retired from the military in 2005 in the rank of major.

 In the 2000s, Arestovich was friends with right-wing politician Dmytro Korchynsky and later became his deputy.
 Together they traveled to Moscow to attend a conference of the Eurasian Movement of Aleksandr Dugin.

 Arestovych began conducting online seminars in 2000.
 In 2003 he entered the author's school "Man among People" created by psychologist Avesalom Podvodny, from which he graduated in 2010.

 Arestovych also studied theology at the Superior Institute of Religious Sciences of St. Thomas Aquinas.

 Personal life

-Arestovych is married Anastasiya Arestovich, and is the father of three children.
-He has identified himself as a "Russian citizen of Ukraine".
-He has claimed to have Belarusian, Polish, and Russian blood.
+Arestovych is married to Anastasiya Arestovich, with whom he has three children.
+He has identified himself as a "Russian citizen of Ukraine" and claimed to have Belarusian, Polish, and Russian blood.
+He is an Eastern Orthodox Christian.

-Religion

-Arestovych is a Christian Orthodox.
-He has developed a diverse and comprehensive understanding of religious beliefs and theology.
-His journey into the domains of various religious philosophies and interest in theology from a psychological perspective reflects a nuanced view of spirituality and faith.
-Arestovych has delved into a wide range of religious literature, analyzing prominent texts in Sufism, Hinduism, Buddhism, and Christianity.
-His studies at Kyiv Superior Institute of Religious Sciences furthered his interest in theology and led to him developing a progressive set of ethics and spiritual values.